 In its 2008-09 Biennial Work Programme, the International Tropical Timber Council made provision for a further report on the status of tropical forest management, and it made funds available to member countries to assist in the preparation of national reports that were to be used as one of the sources of information.
-This document is an outcome of that process, presenting, in effect, a third survey of the status of tropical forest management in the tropics.
+This special edition of the TFU summarizes the report that was produced as a result (ITTO 2011), which is, in effect, a third survey of the status of tropical forest management in the tropics.